LapisPhoenix/WelcomeToPython/welcomeToPython.md

 print("Hello, World!")
 ```

 Woah!
 You just made text print to the screen!
 Congrats 🎉🎉!
 This your first step to a great programming carrer, hobby, or whatever.
 For this next part, follow along.
-Lets expand on this, lets create a variable called name.
+How about we expand on this, lets create a variable called name.

 ```python
 name = "Lapis"